 - EDIBLE GOLD DUST, for garnishing (optional)

 - Put the first 8 ingredients (DRIED FIGS, DATES, CRYSTALIZED GINGER, ORANGE, HONEY, GOLDEN SYRUP, GROUND CINNAMON and CAYENNE PEPPER) into a food processor.
-Blitz until you get a smooth paste, then pop into the fridge for 15 minutes.
+Blitz until you get a smooth paste.
+Then, stir in the GINGER BISCUIT CRUMBS and pop into the fridge for 15 minutes.

 - Take a spoonful of the mixture at a time and roll into bitesize balls.
 This is made easier and also gives you a smoother finish with wet hands.
 Put the balls onto a baking sheet covered with baking paper and refrigerate for at least an hour, but ideally longer.
 I left mine chilling for 2 hours before the next step.